 Speak with trans leaders and experts instead of looking outside the community

-When seeking knowledge and guidance on anti-trans violence, reach out to trans leaders[30] and community members; we hold the solutions to violence and we know how to talk about it.
-Prioritize interviewing trans leaders, activists, and experts[31] who possess lived experiences and expertise in advocating for trans rights and safety.
+When seeking knowledge and guidance on anti-trans violence, reach out to trans leaders32 and community members; we hold the solutions to violence and we know best how to talk about it.
+Prioritize interviewing trans leaders, activists, and experts33 who possess lived experiences and expertise in advocating for trans rights and safety.
 Ensure that their voices are prominently featured in your reporting to provide an accurate and nuanced perspective on challenges and solutions.

 Center community-led solutions

 When reporting on anti-trans violence, it is essential to highlight community-led solutions that don’t rely on state intervention.
-Some examples include trans-led initiatives, grassroots organizations, and projects that are actively working towards addressing violence against trans individuals.
-By centering these solutions, you can empower communities to be seen as agents of change and reduce reliance on carceral measures.
+Examples include trans-led initiatives34, grassroots organizations35, and projects that actively work towards addressing violence against trans individuals.
+By centering these solutions, you can empower communities to be seen as agents of change and reduce reliance on carceral measures, such as law enforcement.

 Emphasize abolitionist approaches to addressing violence

-When addressing remedies to transphobic violence, journalists must challenge the prevailing narratives that solely focus on punishment and retribution through law enforcement.
-Responsible reporting should incorporate perspectives from activists, scholars, and community members who champion abolitionist approaches that seek to transform society rather than carceral measures enforced by systems and agencies designed to perpetuate the oppression of BIPOC, trans, immigrant, and disabled communities[32].
-Abolitionist frameworks encourage investing in resources such as mental health support[33], education[34], and housing[35] to address the root causes of violence and create safer environments.
+When addressing remedies to transphobic violence, journalists must challenge the prevailing narrative that retribution and punishment are an effective solution to harm.
+Responsible reporting should incorporate perspectives from activists, scholars, and community members who champion abolitionist approaches that seek to transform society rather than carceral measures enforced by systems and agencies designed to perpetuate the oppression of BIPOC, trans, immigrant, and disabled communities36.
+Abolitionist frameworks encourage investing in resources such as mental health support37, education38, and housing39 to address the root causes of violence and create safer environments.

 Hire trans journalists and diversify newsrooms